DominoKit/domino-rest/README.md

 In case of `POST`, `PUT`, `PATCH` http requests we normally sends a body in the request, in domino-rest the body of the request is determined from the call argument using one of the following in order :

 1- The argument is implementing the marker interface `RequestBean`.

 2- The argument in the method is annotated with `@RequestBody`.

-3- The class representing the type of the argument is annotated with `@RequestBody` 4- The class representing the type of the argument is annotated with `@JSONMapper`.
+3- The class representing the type of the argument is annotated with `@RequestBody`.

+4- The class representing the type of the argument is annotated with `@JSONMapper`.

 #### Produces & Consumes